Azure/Enterprise-Scale/docs/wiki/Update-ALZ-Policies.md

 If you are leveraging policy, you will want to keep up with changes to policies to avoid drift as well as lack of overview in the overall policy compliance status.

 # Introduction
 This article describes how to migrate ALZ custom policies and policy initiatives to Azure built-in policies.
 The guidance provided in this document describes manual steps for performing the migration, based on a set of specific policies and initiatives.

-Fixme permissions required
+For guidance on how to migrate policies leveraging the ALZ Terraform Module please refer to [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/update-alz-policies#update-steps-for-azure-landing-zone-terraform-module-deployments)
+For guidance on how to migrate policies leveraging ALZ Bicep please refer to [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/update-alz-policies#update-steps-for-azure-landing-zone-bicep-deployments)

+Links to ALZ-Terraform module and ALZ-Bicep guidance are included as well.

 ## Detect updates to policy
 1. To determine if there has been updates to ALZ your first reference should be [What's New](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new).
-Any updates to policies or other ALZ related artifacts will be reflected here upone release. fixme link to what's new with Deny Public IP update. fixme list of deprecated policies
+Any updates to policies or other ALZ related artifacts will be reflected here upone release. fixme link to what's new with Deny Public IP update. https://github.com/Azure/Enterprise-Scale/pull/1099 fixme list of deprecated policies https://github.com/Azure/Enterprise-Scale/pull/1099

 2. Alternatively or supplementary to the information available in [What's New](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new), the AzPolicyAdvertizer with the ALZ flag enabled (see [here](https://www.azadvertizer.net/azpolicyadvertizer_all.html#%7B%22col_10%22%3A%7B%22flt%22%3A%22ALZ%22%7D%2C%22col_9%22%3A%7B%7D%7D)) can be leveraged to determine deprecated ALZ policies fixme need screenshot from AzPolicyAdvertizer for Deny Public IP once it's deprecated.